Intruder seeking U.S. House Speaker Pelosi at her home beats husband with hammer | Politics

 In recent posts on several websites, an internet user named "daviddepape" expressed support for former President Donald Trump and embraced the cult-like conspiracy theory QAnon.
 The posts include references to "satanic paedophilia," anti-Semitic tropes and criticism of women, transgender people and censorship by tech companies.
 Older messages promote quartz crystals and hemp bracelets.
 Reuters could not confirm that the posts were created by the man arrested on Friday.

 The San Francisco Chronicle posted a photo of a man the newspaper identified as Depape dancing at the 2013 wedding of two nudist activists in San Francisco, though he was fully clothed.
 Depape, then a hemp jewelry maker who lived with the couple in a crowded home in Berkeley, was the best man at the wedding, the newspaper reported.
-It was unclear how the intruder got into the Pelosis' three-story red brick townhouse in the affluent Pacific Heights neighborhood.
-Aerial photos showed shattered glass on a door at the rear of the house.
+Scott, the police chief, said the intruder forced entry into the Pelosis' three-story red brick townhouse through a rear door.
+Aerial photos showed shattered glass on a door at the back of the house, located in the city's affluent Pacific Heights neighborhood.

-Streets around the residence were closed following the attack, which occurred less than two weeks before midterm elections in which control of the House and U.S. Senate is at stake.
 Scott said police were called to the house at 2:27 a.m.
-Pacific time (0927 GMT), where they encountered Depape and Paul Pelosi struggling over a hammer, before Depape pulled the hammer away and attacked Pelosi.
+Pacific time (0927 GMT), and from the front door caught their first glimpse of Depape and Paul Pelosi inside struggling over a hammer.
+As the three officers yelled at both men to drop the tool, Depape yanked the hammer away and was seen striking Pelosi at least once, the chief said.
+The officers then tackled, disarmed and arrested Depape and took both men to a hospital, Scott said.

-Police officers tackled, disarmed and arrested Depape and took both men to a hospital, Scott said at a press briefing.
-He declined to answer questions.
-BIPARTISAN REACTION
+BIPARTISAN REACTION President Joe Biden called Pelosi to express his support, according to White House spokesperson Karine Jean-Pierre.
+Speaking at a campaign event in Pennsylvania, Biden said the House speaker was en route back to San Francisco to be with her husband.

 The Capitol Police, responsible for protecting Congress, said it was working with the FBI and San Francisco police on the investigation.
 New York City police warned on Thursday that extremists could target politicians, political events and polling sites ahead of the midterm elections.